 Okay guys - want to see how hard my box has been hit by codered?
-Just go to this link to get a good look.
+Just go to this link (which is long since dead) to get a good look.

 What you are seeing is output from my new web application, the IIS Log Scanner.
 Yeah I plan on setting up a project page for this one ASAP and offering the code for download within the week.